totemmaker/totemmaker-docs/docs/totemduino/index.md

 - 100% Arduino Uno compatible, works with Arduino shields
 - Works in Arduino IDE
 - 9-30 V DC or 5V USB supply power range
-- When powered from DC power adapter, can supply up to 1.5A of current at 5V.
 - Selectable 5V or 3.3V logic voltage
 - Noise immune design
 - Additional filtering for precise analog voltage measurements